 WalletAccount

-The WalletAccount class is similar to the regular Account class, but is also able to ask a browser wallet to sign and send a transaction.
+class, with the added ability to ask a browser wallet to sign and send transactions.
 Some other cool functionalities will be detailed hereunder.

-The private key of a WalletAccount is held in a browser wallet (as ArgentX or Braavos), and any signature is managed by the wallet.
-You don't have to manage in your DAPP the security of any private key.
+is held in a browser wallet (such as ArgentX, Braavos, etc.), and any signature is managed by the wallet.
+With this approach DAPPs don't need to manage the security for any private key.

 Architecture

-If you want to write to Starknet, the WalletAccount will ask the browser Wallet to sign and send the transaction, using the Starknet Wallet API to communicate.
+will ask the browser wallet to sign and send the transaction using the Starknet Wallet API to communicate.

-As several Wallets can be installed in your browser, the WalletAccount needs the ID of one of the available wallets.
-You can ask get-starknet to display a list of available wallets and to provide as a response the identifier of the selected wallet, called a Starknet Windows Object (named SWO from now).
+to display a list of available wallets and to provide as a response the identifier of the selected wallet, called a Starknet Windows Object

 Select a Wallet

-You can ask the get-starknet v4 library to display a list of wallets, then it will ask you to make a choice.
+v4 library to display a list of wallets, then it will ask you to make a choice.
 It will return the SWO of the wallet the user selected.

-So, you instantiate a new WalletAccount with :
+Instantiating a new WalletAccount

-import { connect } from 'get-starknet'; // v4.0.0 min
+import { connect } from '@starknet-io/get-starknet'; // v4.0.3 min

-import { WalletAccount } from 'starknet'; // v6.10.0 min
+import { WalletAccount } from 'starknet'; // v6.18.0 min

 const myFrontendProviderUrl = 'https://free-rpc.nethermind.io/sepolia-juno/v0_7';

-// standard UI to select a wallet :
+// standard UI to select a wallet:

 const selectedWalletSWO = await connect({ modalMode: 'alwaysAsk', modalTheme: 'light' });

-Use as an account
+Use as an Account

-Once the new WalletAccount is created, you can use all the power of Starknet.js, exactly as a with a normal Account instance.
+is created, you can use all the power of Starknet.js, exactly as a with a normal Account

 const claimCall = airdropContract.populate('claim_airdrop', {